foxdonut/meiosis/docs/lessons/setup-ts-patches.md

 We now have a stream of cells with each cell having `state` of type `State` and having `update` taking patches that must be compatible with `State`.

+As mentioned earlier, both Function Patches and Mergerino work to update the state.

 In the example below, you can experiment with TypeScript support.
 Try the following:

 - On the line with `cell`, add a dot (.) after `cell` and see the auto-suggested `cell` properties.